intezer/log4jscan/README.md

 * Looking for log4j-core in loaded jar files
 * Processes with loaded log4j-core will be displayed below

-log4jscan is provided by Intezer Labs Ltd - https://intezer.com
+log4jscan is provided by Intezer - https://intezer.com
 ###############################################################

 Found a process using Log4j: